Austin SHINES: Innovations in Energy Storage

 Integrating Solar Power, Energy Storage, and Modern Technologies

-The Austin Sustainable and Holistic Integration of Energy Storage and Solar Photovoltaics (SHINES) project can improve the way that we generate, deliver, and consume electricity.
+The Austin Sustainable and Holistic Integration of Energy Storage and Solar Photovoltaics (SHINES) project improves the way that we generate, deliver, and consume electricity.
 The goal of the project is to optimize the value stream for solar and storage with a business model developed for grid, commercial, and residential applications.

 Collectively, the following integrated resources make up the Austin SHINES project: